 The communications department organises many outreach activities, such as lab tours, school visits, open days, etc. The assistance of doctoral students is requested on a regular basis to support these activities.
 Nikhef attaches great importance to outreach, and therefore expects doctoral students to support these activities and so be the 'face' of Nikhef and the physics field.
-You can contact the Communications dept. for templates, brochures, etc.: communications@nikhef.nl or visit room H222b.
+You can contact the Communications dept. for template and brochures, etc.: communications@nikhef.nl.